How to Qualify for a Mortgage Loan: A Borrower's Guide

 Ready to Apply for a Loan?

 If you feel that you're a qualified borrower based on everything we've discussed in this article, there is no reason you shouldn't apply for a mortgage loan.
 After all, that's the only way to find out where you stand.
 You have nothing to lose except (in some cases) an application fee.
-Can you qualify for a mortgage in 2011?
+Can you qualify for a mortgage?
 Find out today.

-This article answers the question: How do I qualify for a home loan in 2011?
+This article answers the question: How do I qualify for a home loan these days?
 If you would like to learn more about this topic, you can use the search box at the top of this page.
 There are literally thousands of mortgage-related articles and news stories on this website.
 So you're bound to find what you need.